Carroll Independent School District: Overview

 Carroll ISD is consistently ranked among the top-rated school districts in Texas.
 The district and all of its schools are often all rated "Exemplary" by the Texas Education Agency.
 In the 2004-2005 and 2005-2006 school years, the district was dropped to the "Recognized" ranking.
 In the 2006–2007 school year, the district not only regained the "Exemplary" ranking, but also became the largest all-Exemplary school district in Texas.
 Carroll ISD still holds this title today.

 Carroll ISD also staffs all of its schools with campus resource officers.
 All officers are full-time members of the Southlake Police Department.
 The decision to expand the resource officer program (which had previously included only two officers and a sergeant) was made in the wake of the 2012 school shooting in Newtown, Connecticut.
 The program now includes 11 officers and one sergeant.

 Demographics

 In 2021 the median price of a single family residence in the district was $650,000.

 Mascot

 All of the district's schools share the same colors (green, white, and black) and the same mascot (the Dragon).
 The mascot was created by a student in the mid-eighties by combining an outline of Texas with a US Navy electronic warfare squadron emblem.
-The logo was first used in the 1980s as helmet emblems for the Carroll Dragon Varsity Football teams and gradually adopted as the district mascot.
-Previously, Carroll Middle School used the mascot of the Knights, using the same color scheme as the Dragons.
-The Knights mascot was retired in the 1990s.
+The logo was first used in the 1980s as helmet emblems for the Carroll Dragon varsity football teams, and was gradually adopted as the district mascot.
+Previously, Carroll Middle School used the mascot of the Knight, using the same color scheme as the Dragons.
+The Knight mascot was retired in the 1990s.